Explorer¶

 ---|---|---|

-a AND b | Intersection of preceding and succeeding query results | Search and filter conditions are connected by default with AND.
-Among them, AND can be replaced with space , i.e., a AND b = a b . |
+a AND b | Takes the intersection of the results before and after the query | Search and filter conditions default to connecting with AND.
+Among them, AND can be replaced by space , i.e., a AND b = a b . |

-a OR b | Union of preceding and succeeding query results | Returns results containing either a or b.
+a OR b | Takes the union of the results before and after the query | Returns results containing either a or b.
 Example: a OR b:value |

-NOT c | Exclude current query results | NOT is mostly used in search writing, exclusion logic in filters is replaced by ≠ . |
+NOT c | Excludes current query results | NOT is mostly used in search writing; exclusion logic in filters uses ≠ instead. |

-Search/Filtering Notes¶
+Search/Filtering Precautions¶

 Grouping¶